Fed's George: It will be key to hold rates up once hikes end

 By Michael S. Derby

-George said she believes the Fed will need to lift a funds rate now at between 4.25% and 4.5% to over 5% and stay there "for some time...until we get the signal that inflation is really convincingly starting to fall back toward our 2% goal."
+In an interview on CNBC, George said she believes the Fed will need to lift a federal funds rate target now at between 4.25% and 4.5% to over 5% and stay there "for some time...until we get the signal that inflation is really convincingly starting to fall back toward our 2% goal."

 ((Michael.Derby@thomsonreuters.com;))